imoverse/dev-cli/README.md

 Assuming there is a `Dockerfile` in the root of each repository, this command will build the container.
 The container is named after `containerName`.

+If no filter is supplied, the container in the current working directory is built.
+To build all containers, run `dev build all`.

 ### `dev run [filter]`

 Run the container(s) in development mode.
 The default container command is overridden by `npm run dev`, and the source code of the repository is mounted into the `/app` directory of the container.
 This means that if you create a script in your `package.json` named `dev` which runs i.e. `nodemon` the internal process of the container will restart when a file changes, and you will be able to test, whichout having to rebuild the container.
 In my experience, this provides the fastest REPL working with these kinds of projects.

+If no filter is supplied, the container in the current working directory is run.
+To run all containers, run `dev run all`.

+### `dev stop [filter]`

+Stop (or remove) the container.

+If no filter is supplied, the container in the current working directory is stopped.
+To stop all containers, run `dev stop all`.

 ### `dev createNetwork`

 This command simply creates a docker network named after the `context.name` value provided in the `.dev` file.

-### `dev runExternal`
+### `dev startExternal [containerName]`

 Bacause external containers typically have more run options, a seperate command needs to be used for these containers.
+The container name is not optional and must be exactly matching the external container hash value.

 ### `dev kns [environment]`